-The best monogram logos are so effective, you may not have even considered that they're monograms at all.
+The best monogram logos are so effective, you may have accepted them without giving it much thought.
 The traditional monogram – usually someone’s initials woven together to create a form – remains a powerful tool in modern identity design.
-If you can find a way of connecting two or more letters so that they remain recognisable while at the same time creating a memorable new shape, this is often a better solution than trying to design a logo or icon from scratch.
+If you can find a way of connecting two or more letters so that they remain recognisable while at the same time creating a memorable new shape, it can create a powerful identity.

-As with Alan Fletcher’s legendary V&A logo, sometimes the best thing about a design is what’s left out.
+As with Alan Fletcher’s legendary V&A logo, sometimes what makes the best monogram logos so recognisable is what's left out.
 In this case, the vertical strokes of both the 'R' and the 'F' in champion Swiss tennis player Roger Federer’s monogram are missing and yet every sports fan in the world recognises the remaining elements to be his mark.

 According to Federer, this little piece of design genius is based on a scribble jotted down by his wife, Mirka, in 2003.
-However, it seems that Nike finalised the monogram in 2010 and currently owns it.
-Now sponsored by Uniqlo, the athlete is working to reclaim his monogram logo, which he also uses to promote the work of his charitable foundation.
+However, it seems that Nike finalised the monogram in 2010.
+When he became sponsored by Uniqlo, the athlete took legal action to to reclaim his monogram logo from Nike.

 There’s some fascinating folklore behind the development of this iconic American sports brand.
-Prior to 1909, the team simply had the letters 'N' and 'Y' side-by-side on their caps.
+Prior to 1909, the New York Yankees logo was simply the letters 'N' and 'Y' side-by-side on their caps.
 The inspiration to overlap them came from part-owner Bill Devery, a former policeman who had seen the design on a medal of honour presented to an officer shot dead in the line of duty.
 That medal, it so happens, was made by Tiffany & Co in 1877.
 While it isn’t the team’s official logo, the Yankees’ NY monogram is one of the most recognised sports emblems in the world and still appears on the players’ jerseys and caps.

 Like the New York Yankees, Chanel also owes its interlocking Cs monogram to an earlier design genius.
 The story goes that Gabrielle 'Coco' Chanel first saw the emblem in 1925 while visiting Château de Crémat, a castle built in Nice in 1906.
 Two 'C's, crossed over, can be seen to this day in the stained-glass windows of the chateau.
 However, recreating this device in a geometric modernist typeface and cleverly using it – for instance on the clasps of handbags – the designer and her proteges have turned it into a worldwide icon for French fashion.

-One of the most powerful logos ever created, GE’s monogram sits as comfortably in its circle at the tip of a lightbulb as it does emblazoned on the side of an enormous wind turbine generator.
+One of the most powerful monogram logos created, the GE logo sits as comfortably in its circle at the tip of a lightbulb as it does emblazoned on the side of an enormous wind turbine generator.
 Although Wolff Olins reworked GE’s global brand architecture for the company in 2005, adding a typeface inspired by the monogram, for example, the script-based 'G' and 'E' remained within their embellished circle, relatively untouched.
 There’s an interesting rundown on the GE brand and monogram on the company’s website.

-Designed very recently for the international landscape architects Grant Associates, this monogram locks up two mirror image letters – a lowercase g and lowercase a – quite brilliantly.
+Designed for the international landscape architects Grant Associates, this monogram locks up two mirror-image letters – a lowercase g and lowercase a – quite brilliantly.
 In a brand redesign centred on the concept of connecting people and their environment, Supple Studio conveyed GA’s ethos in its monogram.
 The modern, rounded lettering emits an organic vibe also reflected in a typeface that the studio modified for the client, and a set of icons to represent the various fields the practice works in.

 To film viewers, the Warner Bros logo seems timeless.
 A golden shield bearing the letters 'WB', three dimensional and floating – usually in front of a pleasant-looking sky.
-In fact, the company has changed its logo dozens of times (see our piece on the Warner Bros most recent logo update, in November 2019).
+In fact, the company has changed its logo dozens of times (see our piece on the most recent Warner Bros logo update in 2023).
 In the 1970s, Saul Bass gave the company a modernist 'W' with no shield at all.
 Earlier, when the company was bought by Seven Arts Inc, it had an emblem merging a 'W' and the numeral '7'.

 However, it has always returned to the protection of the shield, the upward horizontal of the 'W' straightened to parallel the vertical stroke of the 'B'.
 This design has been tweaked and changed plenty.
 Indeed, the company has encouraged filmmakers to adapt it in their productions.
 And yet the basic shield design it uses, commonly seen in online logo templates, has retained its timeless quality, for Warner Bros, at least.